What’s the difference between tactical and strategic marketers?

 • These professionals know how to do overall planning, so they usually have a roadmap of sorts already drawn up for their prospective clients.

-• If you invest in strategic marketing, you can expect higher ROI over time because there is usually a greater focus on creating content that lasts, building relationships with potential clients, and leveraging outreach.
+• If you invest in strategic marketing, you can expect higher ROI and better campaign performance data over time because there is usually a greater focus on creating content that lasts, building relationships with potential clients, and leveraging outreach.

 Cons: